Glastonbury Festival: 2000s

-In 2005 the 112,500 ticket quota sold out rapidly — in this case in 3 hours 20 minutes.
+In 2005 the 112,500 ticket quota sold out rapidly – in this case in 3 hours 20 minutes.
 For 2005, the enclosed area of the festival was over 900 acre, had over 385 live performances, and was attended by around 150,000 people.
-The Sunday headliner was originally scheduled to be Kylie Minogue, who instead pulled out in May to receive treatment for breast cancer.
+The Sunday headliner was originally scheduled to be Kylie Minogue, but she had to pull out in May after being diagnosed with breast cancer.
 Basement Jaxx were announced as a replacement on 6 June.
 Both Coldplay and Basement Jaxx performed a cover of Kylie's "Can't Get You Out Of My Head" during their concert.
 2005 saw a big increase in the number of dance music attractions, with the multiple tents of the Dance Village replacing the solitary dance tent of previous years.
-This new area contained the East and West dance tents, the Dance Lounge, Roots Stage, and Pussy Parlour, as well as a relocated G Stage, formerly situated in the Glade.
-The introduction of the silent disco by Emily Eavis allowed revellers to party into the early hours without disturbing the locals — a requirement of the festival's licensing.
+This new area contained the East and West dance tents, the Dance Lounge, Roots Stage and Pussy Parlour, as well as a relocated G Stage, formerly situated in the Glade.
+The introduction of the silent disco by festival organiser Emily Eavis allowed revellers to party into the early hours without disturbing the locals – a requirement of the festival's licensing.
 Following the death of DJ John Peel in the autumn of 2004, the New Tent was renamed the John Peel Tent, in homage to his encouragement and love of new bands at Glastonbury.
 The opening day of the 2005 festival was delayed by heavy rain and thunderstorms: Several stages, including the Acoustic Tent (and one of the bars), were struck by lightning, and the valley was hit with flash floods that left some areas of the site under more than four feet of water.
 The severity of the weather flooded several campsites, the worst affected being the base of Pennard Hill, and seriously disrupted site services.
-However Mendip District Council's review of the festival called it one of the "safest ever" and gives the festival a glowing report in how it dealt with the floods.
+However, Mendip District Council's review of the festival called it one of the "safest ever" and gives the festival a glowing report in how it dealt with the floods.

-There was no festival in 2006.
-Instead, a documentary film directed by Julien Temple was released to make up for the lack of a festival.
-The film consists of specially shot footage by Temple at the festival, as well as footage sent in by fans and archive footage.
-Glastonbury was released in the UK on 14 April 2006.